Wadrob/Tasks_Program/README.md

-# Tasks_Program

-Very basic and simple task menager write in Java.
+Very basic and simple task manager written in Java.

-Program working only in console and can:
+Program works only in the console and allows to:

-- Save task to file
+-Save task to file
-- List all poprzednio saved in file tasks
+-List all previously saved in file tasks
-- Delete task from file
+-Delete task from file

-It's very basic and simple code but can be used as a role model for beginners as a example of first, independently write program.
+It's very elemental code but can be used as a role model for beginners; as an example of first, independently written programme.